St. John Travel Guides

 Do you need a passport to visit St. John?

 US citizens, including Puerto Rico, do not need a valid US passport to visit St. John.
 St. John is a part of the United States Virgin Islands – a territory of the United States.
 As a territory, flights to St. Thomas (your entry point to St. John) are considered domestic travel in the US and not international travel outside of the country.
+See our full guide to who needs a passport for the USVI.

 Meet Our St. John Travel Expert